Emergency Bankruptcy Filing

 Regain Transferred Property

 In general, payments made on account of a debt within 90 days before bankruptcy are recoverable by the bankruptcy Trustee.
 (See Section 547 of the bankruptcy code).
 Of course, there are exceptions.
 For example payments of less than $600, or payments in exchange for new value, are not recoverable by the Trustee.
 Nevertheless, some transactions made within 90 days before bankruptcy are considered “preferential” and therefore recoverable (taken back) by the Trustee.
 Now, sometimes bankruptcy petitioners want their property to be recovered by the Trustee, and sometimes these bankruptcy petitioners speed-up their filing to make sure that the transfer took place 90 days before filing.
 Consequently, the recovery of preferential transfers can be a reason for filing an emergency bankruptcy petition.

 Protect Your Property

-Once a chapter 7 bankruptcy petition is filed with the court the debtor’s property acquired thereafter is usually not subject to repayment of their prepetition debts.
-Therefore, someone may speed-up filing bankruptcy to protect property they expect to acquire in the near future.
+Once a chapter 7 bankruptcy petition is filed with the court, the debtor’s property acquired thereafter (except for wages) is not subject to their prepetition debts.
+Therefore, someone may speed-up filing for bankruptcy to protect property they expect to acquire in the near future.
 However, some property acquired after filing is still liable if received within 180 days of filing.
-Specifically, inheritances, life insurance proceeds, and proceeds from a marital separation agreement received within 180 days of filing are brought into the bankruptcy estate.
-Consequently, some people who expect to receive inheritances, life insurance proceeds, or compensation under a marital separation agreement may file chapter 7 bankruptcy to start the 180 day period in the hope of receiving the right to receive these monies after the 180 days have passed.
+Specifically, inheritances, life insurance proceeds, and proceeds from a marital separation agreement received within 180 days of filing are liable.
+Consequently, some people who expect to receive inheritances, life insurance proceeds, or compensation under a marital separation agreement may file for bankruptcy to start the 180 day period in the hopes of receiving the monies after the 180 days have passed.